Click the images to see them larger above!

 Learn more about

-Get the facts about Rhabdoid Tumor and how our research projects are making a difference.Learn More »
+Get the facts about Hepatoblastoma and how our research projects are making a difference.Learn More »

 Summer had always been an easy-going kid since she was born in August 2014.
 She was always willing to go with the flow and minor stresses were quickly cured with a Mommy or Daddy cuddle.
 She loved all things Disney and she had a blast on her visit to Disney World in June 2016.
 Her favorite movies to watch while in the hospital were Pixar movies, especially Monsters Inc. Summer loved playing with puzzles, coloring, painting and especially ballroom dancing with her family.
 One Direction was her favorite band.
 She loved watching Dancing with the Stars.
 Summer took excellent care of her three doggies: Daisy, Buzz and Lilly.
 She enjoyed taking them on doggie walks, feeding them dinner and training them (by telling them to sit and giving them treats).